Skip to main content

 path = "local_state"

-Keep in mind that either of toml, yaml, or json formats are supported for the configuration file.
-The path to the configuration can be overriden by IGGY_CONNECTORS_CONFIG_PATH environment variable.
+The path to the configuration can be overridden by IGGY_CONNECTORS_CONFIG_PATH environment variable.
 Each configuration section can be also additionally updated by using the following convention IGGY_CONNECTORS_SECTION_NAME.KEY_NAME e.g. IGGY_CONNECTORS_IGGY_USERNAME and so on.

 HTTP API

-Connector runtime has an optional HTTP API that can be enabled by setting the enabled flag to true in the [http_api] section.
+Connector runtime has an optional HTTP API that can be enabled by setting the enabled flag to true in the [http] section.

 enabled = true